Angel Names Ending in -el

 RaphaelNamed healing and guidance angel in TobitCanon status differs across traditions

-UrielMajor apocryphal and later light-angel traditionSource layer is not identical to Michael or Gabriel
+UrielMajor apocryphal and later light-angel traditionsource context is not identical to Michael or Gabriel

 These four names make the classic foundation for this pattern.
 Even here, though, the source labels are not identical, and that is exactly why the labels matter.

-That comparison helps the reader answer the next practical question: if the strongest names still require different labels, later and devotional names need even firmer source discipline.
+That comparison helps readers answer the next practical question: if the strongest names still require different labels, later and devotional names need even firmer source discipline.

-Many -el names are better read as later-tradition or devotional names.
-Ariel has Hebrew meaning and biblical usage, but the angel profile develops more clearly later through sacred-strength, lion, or nature-linked symbolism.
+Ariel has real Hebrew meaning and biblical usage, but the angel profile becomes clearer later through sacred-strength, lion, or nature-linked symbolism.
+Anael lives even more clearly in later angelology, where beauty, favor, or Venus-linked reading takes over.

 Raziel is a major later Jewish mystical name associated with divine secrets, while Zadkiel, Cassiel, Raguel, Sariel, Remiel, and Phanuel belong mainly to later, apocryphal, or tradition-specific lists rather than a shared biblical register.

 • Later does not mean fake.
-It means the article should name which tradition is carrying the claim.
+It means the guide can name which tradition is carrying the claim.

 • Meaning still matters.
-The names keep a real God-referencing pattern even when the source layer is later.
+The names keep a real God-referencing pattern even when the source context is later.

 • Role language must stay precise.
 A devotional profile is not the same as a named scriptural office.